mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 {/if}
 ```

-SvelteKit takes this even further with [remote functions](https://svelte.dev/docs/kit/remote-functions), where you can fetch data from a server by invoking a function on the client.
+SvelteKit takes this even further with [remote functions](https://svelte.dev/docs/kit/remote-functions) where you can call remote functions like regular functions in the client, with type-safety across the server and client.

 ### Recreating Elements